AriChow1999/Guild/README.md

 Channel Capacity: Each Guild is restricted to a maximum of three (3) dedicated Channels.

+⚡ Permission Hierarchy & Authority
+Unit Permissions (Standard User)
+Transmission Control: Users possess the authority to Edit and Soft-Delete their own messages.

+Restricted Access: Users cannot modify or remove data sent by other units.

-⚡ Administrative Authority (Admin Powers)
+Administrative Authority (Guild Owner)
-The Guild Owner possesses absolute control over the operational environment:
+The Admin possesses absolute control over the operational environment:

+Self-Management: Full control to Edit, Soft-Delete, and Hard-Delete their own messages.

+Universal Moderation: Administrative override allowing the Soft-Deletion and Hard-Deletion of any message sent by any unit within the Guild.

-Access Provisioning: Admin can manually grant access to new units (Users) within the Guild.
+Access Provisioning: Authority to manually grant access to new units.

-Unit Exclusion (Kick/Ban): Ability to temporarily remove or permanently blacklist units from the environment.
+Unit Exclusion (Kick/Ban): Ability to temporarily remove or permanently blacklist units.

-Silence Protocol (Timeout): Initiate a 5-minute communication block on any unit, synchronized across Redis and the UI.
+Silence Protocol (Timeout): Initiate a 5-minute communication block via Redis.

-Data Purge: Exclusive permission to perform hard-deletes on database message records.

 📦 Getting Started
 1. Clone the repository